Article I: Name

 All financial practices of the Round Table shall be in accord with the practices of the American Library Association.

-No Officer, Committee, or Task Force group, as well as individual member of the Round Table, shall incur any expense on behalf of the Round Table unless duly authorized by the Chair of the Round Table.
+No Officer, Committee, or Task Force group, as well as an individual member of the Round Table, shall incur any expense on behalf of the Round Table unless duly authorized by the Chair of the Round Table.

 A report shall be made available to the membership at the Midwinter and Annual Conferences of the American Library Association, by the Treasurer or duly authorized Officer of the Executive Board, detailing receipts and expenditures, explaining the Round Table's fiscal status, including an estimate of anticipated revenues for the next budget year and procedure and schedule for budget requests to be approved and established for Committees, Task Force groups, and the Executive Board for that same year.

 Amendments to the by-laws may be proposed by any member to the Executive Board or by recommendation of the Executive Board.
 The proposed amendment shall be submitted to ALA by the deadline to appear on the annual ALA election ballot and voted upon by membership.
 They may be amended by a simple majority vote.

 End of By-Laws